-- 1. Boiler shall not be installed on carpeting or vinyl flooring. - 2.
+- 1. Boiler is listed for installation on non-combustible flooring only. - 2.
 Locate boiler in front of final position before removing crate. - 3.
 Locate unit so vent pipe connection to chimney will be short and direct. - 4.
 When installed in utility room, door should be wide enough to allow largest boiler part to enter, or to permit replacement of another appliance such as water heater - 5.
 For basement installation, provide solid elevated base, such as concrete, if floor is not level, or if water may be encountered on floor around boiler. - 6.
 Minimum clearances to combustible construction are: